 The Wicker Breakdown:

-- Garrett Morris then plays a desk cop who assigns a case to an unlikely team of detectives.
-Belushi plays a brute of a cop and Aykroyd plays an existentialist and that's just the beginning of this convoluted sketch.
+Garrett Morris then plays a desk cop who assigns a case to an unlikely team of detectives.
+Belushi plays a brute of a cop, and Aykroyd plays an existentialist, and that's just the beginning of this convoluted sketch.
 They get told that there's a guy in a bank with a bomb.
 Then we cut to Laraine as a hooker and Buck Henry as the John in a motel room for what seems to be no reason.
-The two detective then enter the room to get information out of the hooker.
-Only the information they are after is just the address to the bank and that's all there is to this moment.
+The two detectives then enter the room to get information out of the hooker.
+Only the information they are after is just the address to the bank, and that's all there is to this moment.
 Then we get to the bank where Murray a bomb wearing robber who is holding his wife and mother hostage.
-Again, I don't think Miskel says more than three words as the detective try to negotiate with Murray.
+Again, I don't think Miskel says more than three words as the detective tried to negotiate with Murray.
 The negotiation doesn't go well because Murray ends up blowing up himself as well as his family.
 And that's it.

-- Mr. Mike then gets a segment where Laraine comes in claiming to be a drunk and needing a Least Loved Bedtime Tale.
-Mr. Mike refuses until she sing a song and this back and forth goes on forever until she finally gives in and sings in the style of opera.
-As she sings soundly we are given a tale in the subtitles.
-She finishes the song and asks again for her tale but is turned down because Mr. Mike says her singing was awful.
+Mr. Mike then gets a segment where Laraine comes in claiming to be a drunk and needing a Least-Loved Bedtime Tale.
+Mr. Mike refuses until she sings a song and this back and forth goes on forever until she finally gives in and sings in the style of opera.
+As she sings soundly, we are given a tale in the subtitles.
+She finishes the song and asks again for her story but is turned down because Mr. Mike says her singing was awful.

 Though I was more interested in the concept of this episode over the actual content, I still have my three favorite moments.
-First, I liked the only sketch Miskel acted in where she play Belushi's college aged girlfriend because I liked the Family Guy style confusion as to how the characters are supposed to see the age gap in the reality of the world in the sketch.
-Next, I thought the E. Buzz Miller Art Classics public access show was pretty funny because it reminded me of my childhood where nudity wasn't readily available via the internet so any form of nudity was amazing.
+First, I liked the only sketch Miskel acted in where she played Belushi's college-aged girlfriend because I liked the Family Guy style confusion as to how the characters are supposed to see the age gap in the reality of the world in the sketch.
+Next, I thought the E. Buzz Miller Art Classics public access show was pretty funny because it reminded me of my childhood where nudity wasn't readily available via the internet, so any form of nudity was mind-blowing.
 Finally, I was a fan of the Meat Wagon Action Track because there was a while when I was way too old that I wanted to get into slot cars.